 IUBH uses the following data categories when you post a comment in our blog: Name, email address and your comment.
 If you use the chat, we will collect your name, your email address and the topic or any other information you give us in the context of the exchange.

-If you register on the website for a study course at IUBH, we will collect your contact information, including name and postal address, information concerning your previous education, desired course of study and payment data.
+If you register on the website for a study course at IUBH or for a room in the student dormitories including a parking lot, we will collect your contact information according to the specific contact form, including name and postal address, information concerning your previous education, desired course of study and payment data.
+Furthermore, this includes also the information for the student dormitory with parking lot regarding requested information for the desired room, the parking lot and the requested rental period.

 In the event of an application for employment, we will collect your name and your contact data, where appropriate, information from third parties, data concerning your evaluation, educational and employment references, data concerning your education and prior professional career, information concerning other qualifications, your application photograph, information concerning your salary expectations, and application history.
 In the course of the application process, you will have opportunities to rate the application process and our company online using the service provider softgarden e-recruiting GmbH.
 This feedback may be published on the application portals of softgarden and kununu GmbH.
 These evaluation portals are subject to the privacy policies of the respective providers.
 Further information can be found in the application portal.